mies/wercker-perceptor/views/blank-box.md

 }
 ```

-Here we tell Wercker to install the golang package and export our `$GOPATH` environment variable.
+Here we tell wercker to install the golang package and export our `$GOPATH` environment variable.
 We use a noninteractive mode so the install does not hang at a menu that pops up.

-If we commit and push our `wercker.json` file to GitHub, Wercker picks up our changes and starts the build process.
+If we commit and push our `wercker.json` file to GitHub, wercker picks up our changes and starts the build process.
 It will install the Go package and we now have a 'Go-enabled' box that's tries to compile your project.

 ## Create a Go Unit Test